William A. Spinks: As an oilman and farm operator

 He invested money from his billiard equipment corporation in the petroleum industry in California.
 Spinks described himself as a director of an oil company at the 1900 census.

 While Spinks was not known to have been operating a farm in 1900, the W. A. Spinks Ranch was a large enough operation by 1909 to employ a staff of farmhands, and included land in Bradbury Canyon, near Duarte, California, where Spinks resided at the time.
 He described himself as a flower farmer (among other such specialists in the area) in 1910, and later as an "avocado rancher".
 As a pomology horticulturist, he developed the Spinks avocado cultivar.
 Spinks was active in the growers' community, and in 1922 hosted a large regional farm bureau meeting of avocado farmers at his ranch-land "mountain estate".
 Although active as a floriculturist, Spinks made no known lasting contributions to that field.

 Spinks avocado

 Spinks's variety of avocado, Persea americana 'Spinks', was developed by him at his Duarte ranch between 1910 and 1920.
 In 1920, Spinks provided a supply of his avocados for a University of California at Berkeley and California Avocado Association comparison of avocado strains.
 The Spinks avocado fruit was shown to be more resistant to freezing than other avocados.
 It also proved to be the second-longest-lasting in storage out of the ten varieties tested.

-Considered "famous" by 1918, the Duarte-based Spinks avocado orchards were contracted to supply seedlings in 1919 for the palace of Xu Shichang, President of China (before communism), and other prestigious gardens in Asia.
+Considered "famous" by 1918, the Duarte-based Spinks avocado orchards were contracted to supply seedlings in 1919 for the palace of Xu Shichang, President of the Republic of China, and other prestigious gardens in Asia.
 The Spinks varietal was eventually supplanted in popularity by the Hass avocado, the dominant commercial strain today.